Dallas Defectively Designed Products Lawyer

 - Power tools

 It is important to note that part of showing that a product was defectively designed is to demonstrate an alternative design.
-With the example of a fan with metal blades, there are many alternatives to the guard with gaps that are too wide, since a guard with smaller gaps could be manufactured in hundreds of different ways.
+With the example of a fan with metal blades, there are many alternatives to the guard with too wide gaps since a guard with smaller gaps could be manufactured in hundreds of different ways.
 This would prevent someone’s hand from going through the guard and becoming injured.
-In cases where there is no alternative design, it is much harder to show that a product was defectively designed.
+In cases with no alternative design, showing that a product was defectively designed is much harder.

 Proving a Defectively Designed Product Case